H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

 > **Why this matters for Polymathmatic Geography**
-> This chapter specifies how Ms. Jarvis’s semantic memory is implemented in practice, turning abstract Hilbert‑space state and GBIM entities into a concrete, inspectable memory system.
+> This chapter specifies how Ms. Jarvis’s semantic memory is implemented in practice, turning abstract Hilbert‑space representation and GBIM entities into a concrete, inspectable memory system.
 It supports:
 > - **P1 – Every where is entangled** by storing texts, GIS features, governance rules, and spiritual/contextual materials in shared collections that can be jointly retrieved and analyzed.
 > - **P3 – Power has a geometry** by representing institutional and spatial relationships as vectors and metadata that can be queried and clustered to reveal patterns of extraction, access, and obligation.
 > - **P5 – Design is a geographic act** by treating collection design, metadata schemas, and index parameters as deliberate interventions into how a region’s knowledge and memory are structured.